 First off, we should establish the fact that this myth is 100 percent false.
 This doesn’t stop people from talking about it and telling their friends with absolute certainty that it is, in fact, correct.
 Now that we have that out of the way, let’s learn how and why we know this to be true.

 Next, let’s talk about the infrastructure that would be required for casinos to pull this off.
 Las Vegas casinos are MASSIVE.
-The interior of a typical Vegas casino could be measure at a minimum of 1 million cubic meters.
+The interior of a typical Vegas casino could be measured at a minimum of 1 million cubic meters.
 And many are much larger than that.
 For them to raise the oxygen level by even 1 percent, they would have to pump in about 40,000 cubic meters of oxygen gas each and every day.
 That would just about require a commercial oxygen plant to be nearby.

 Finally, we have to consider the fire hazards.
 Oxygen is a well-known accelerant, which means it dramatically speeds up the spread of a fire.
 Pumping oxygen into a crowed casino would be very dangerous indeed.